k3s-io/k3s/docs/install/ha_embedded.md

 ```

 Now you have a highly available control plane.
 Joining additional worker nodes to the cluster follows the same procedure as a single server cluster.

+There are a few config flags that must be the same in all server nodes:

+* Network related flags: `--cluster-dns`, `--cluster-domain`, `--cluster-cidr`, `--service-cidr`
+* Flags controlling the deployment of certain components: `--disable-helm-controller`, `--disable-kube-proxy`, `--disable-network-policy` and any component passed to `--disable`
+* Feature related flags: `--secrets-encryption`